kubeovn/docs/docs/advance/vip.en.md

 up                  : false
 ```

-Virtual ip is configured as an IP reserved for VIP, while virtual parents are configured as the port corresponding to the pod that enables AAP function.
+virtual-ip is set to the IP address reserved for the VIP, and virtual-parents is set to the Port of the Pod whose AAP function is enabled.

-Query the configuration corresponding to the Pod after creation:
+Query the configuration of the Pod after the POD is created:

 ```bash
 # kubectl exec -it busybox -- ip addr add 10.16.0.100/16 dev eth0